Visa seeker jailed for presenting fake documents to US Embassy – The Sun Nigeria

 Lukman Olabiyi

-The convict was jailed by Chief Magistrate N.A Layeni of the Lagos State Magistrate Court, Apapa.
+The convict was jailed by Chief Magistrate N.A Layeni of the Lagos State Magistrates’ Court, Apapa.

-Ogunsuada was found guilty of the two-count charge bordering on forgery, preferred against him by the Special Fraud Unit (SFU) of the Nigeria Police.
+Ogunsuada was found guilty of the two-count charge bordering on forgery, preferred against him by the special fraud unit (SFU) of the police.

-Before the convict was finally convicted his trial over the offence lasted for three years.
+Before the convict was finally convicted, his trial over the offence lasted three years.

-Magistrate Layeni sentenced the convict on count one of the charge to one-year imprisonment or alternatively to a fine of N100, 000 and 200 hours community service or to a fine of N20, 000 on count two of the charge.
+Magistrate Layeni sentenced the convict in count one of the charge to one year imprisonment or alternatively to a fine of N100, 000 and 200 hours community service or to a fine of N20, 000 in count two of the charge.

 The court held that the sentence would run concurrently.

-During the trial, the prosecuting counsel, Wewe Adegbayi, had informed the court that the convict’s journey to jail started on October 11, 2017 when he went to submit a letter of invitation to the officials at the American Embassy in Lagos to process B1 and B2 Visa categories.
+During the trial, the prosecuting counsel, Wewe Adegbayi had informed the court that the journey to jail started for the convict on October 11, 2017 when he went to submit a letter of invitation to the officials at the American embassy in Lagos to process B1 and B2 visa categories.

 He said that during investigation, the convict confessed to the crime and said that he used his phone to edit original letter of invitation and inserted his name and submitted it to the embassy officials thinking that they would not be able to detect that the letter of invitation was forged.

-Adegbayi said the offences the convict committed were punishable under sections 365 and 366 of the Criminal Laws of Lagos State, 2015.
+Adegbayi said the offence, the convict committed were punishable under sections 365 and 366 of the Criminal Laws of Lagos State, 2015.

 Leave a Reply